galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 >
 > In order to identify the haplotypic duplications, purge_dups uses the  base-level coverage information to flag the contigs according the following criteria:
 > - If more than 80% bases of a contig are above the high read depth cutoff or below the noise cutoff, it is discarded.
-> - If more than 80% bases are in the diploid depth interval, it is labelled as a primary contig, otherwise it is considered further as a possible haplotig.
+> - If more than 80% bases are in the diploid depth interval, it is labeled as a primary contig, otherwise it is considered further as a possible haplotig.
 >
 > Contigs that were flagged for further analysis according to read-depth are then evaluated to attempt to identify synteny with its allelic companion contig.
 In this step, purge_dups uses the information contained in the self alignments:
 > - If the alignment score is larger than the cutoff *s* (default 70), the contig is marked for reassignment as haplotig.
 Contigs marked for reassignment with a maximum match score greater than the cutoff *m* (default 200) are further flagged as repetitive regions.